sopra-fs23-group-09/SpyWithMyLittleEye_server/README.md

 ## 🚙 Roadmap TODO <a id="roadmap"></a>

 * *Hard game mode*: When one person guesses correctly, the round is over
-* *More metrics*: Allow the leaderboard to be filterable by other metrics (f.ex. fasted guessed)
 * *Edit profile picture*
 * *Make keyword checking more flexible*: Allow synonyms of words by using an API for synonyms